SilkRose/Pony/stories/narrative-intervention/narrative-intervention.md

 Fluttershy did not see the blinks as they were not done hugging at the time.

-Pinkie asks, "So, um, Silk Rose, why are you making the narrator change the stories we are in?"
+Pinkie Pie asks, "So, um, Silk Rose, why are you making the narrator change the stories we are in?"

 Silk Rose replied, "Because I needed to write this story for a comedy entry in the [A Thousand Words Contest IV](https://www.fimfiction.net/group/216361/a-thousand-words/thread/561086/a-thousand-words-contest-iv-2025-may-25-jul-06)."